bcmullins/bcmullins.github.io/research.md

 A draft of initial results is [here](/images/infinitism.pdf).

 A sketch of this approach will be presented at the [2019 Society for Exact Philosophy conference](http://www.phil.ufl.edu/host/sep/meeting.html).
+See the deck for this conference [here](https://bcmullins.github.io/infinite_cycles/#/).

 ___

-Updated: 3/19
+Updated: 5/19